clarknichols/chaffless/scraping_investigation/event_scraping_notes.md

-# pieces of the URL we know
+# Reverse engineering the API call to get more events that the 'see more' button uses

 ## relevant code pieces